Nihczsche/htx_xdata_test/README.md

 # Question 2

 Q2(a) to (c) solution is provided in asr/asr_api.py.
 To run the API web server, use the following steps:

-1. pip install all the packages listed in the asr/requirements.txt file (pip install --upgrade -r asr/requirements.txt)
-2. From the main directory, open a terminal and run the command:
+1. From the main directory, open a terminal and run the command:
 ```
 uvicorn asr.asr_api:app --reload --host 0.0.0.0 --port 8001
 ```